Generalized Integrability and two-dimensional Gravitation: The Generalized String equation

-One of the main results of the random surface or matrix model formulation of two-dimensional gravity is that it is described by an integrable hierarchy of partial differential equations, of the KdV-type, supplemented with an additional condition, known as the ``string equation'' [\Ref{DOUG}].
+One of the main results of the random surface or matrix model formulation of two-dimensional gravity is that it is described by an integrable hierarchy of partial differential equations, of the KdV-type, supplemented with an additional condition, known as the ``string equation'' \cite{DOUG}.
 The idea is that the string equation picks out a unique solution of the hierarchy, although, in certain cases it appears that the solutions actually exhibit ``non-perturbative'' ambiguities which are not fixed by the integrable structure.
 A discussion of this point would take us too far away from our substantive aim, and so we will not pursue it.
-This integrable structure is already present, at a basic level, in the matrix model describing the discrete random surface system [\Ref{TODA}], and it is preserved by the continuum limit --- the so-called ``double scaling limit''.
+This integrable structure is already present, at a basic level, in the matrix model describing the discrete random surface system \cite{TODA}, and it is preserved by the continuum limit --- the so-called ``double scaling limit''.
 Let us summarize how the integrable structure arises in the well-known case of a multi-matrix model with chain-like interactions, which describes the coupling of minimal conformal matter to two-dimensional gravity.
-The matrix model can be reduced to an integral over the eigenvalues of the matrix, $\lambda$, and the basic idea, due to Douglas [\Ref{DOUG}], is that it is possible to make the double scaling limit on $\lambda$ and $\partial/\partial\lambda$ seen as operators acting on certain space of functions; in particular, acting on orthogonal polynomials.
+The matrix model can be reduced to an integral over the eigenvalues of the matrix, $\lambda$, and the basic idea, due to Douglas \cite{DOUG}, is that it is possible to make the double scaling limit on $\lambda$ and $\partial/\partial\lambda$ seen as operators acting on certain space of functions; in particular, acting on orthogonal polynomials.
 The final result is that the insertion of the eigenvalue $\lambda$ is represented by a differential operator in the cosmological constant, $Q$, and that of $\partial/\partial\lambda$ by another operator, $P$, both of them acting on certain function $\Psi$.
-Therefore, we have the two equations
+Therefore, we have the two equations \EQ{ L\Psi \equiv \left(\hat\lambda - Q\right)\Psi=0\,,\qquad \left({\partial\over \partial \hat\lambda} - P \right)\Psi =0\,, } where $\hat\lambda$ is the double-scaled eigenvalue.
+The important result is that $L$ is precisely the Lax operator of the relevant hierarchy; in this case, the Drinfel'd-Sokolov KdV hierarchy corresponding to $sl(n) $, where $n-1$ is the number of matrices.
+In the original argument of Douglas, $\Psi$ is a scalar function, $L$ is a differential operator of order $n$, and the hierarchy is described in the scalar Lax formalism.
+Nevertheless, in the general case, and depending on the details of the double-scaling-limit of the orthogonal polynomials, the hierarchy is given more directly in the ``matrix'' Lax formalism \cite{MOORE},\cite{ISO}; in which case $L$ is a first order differential operator written in terms of the associated loop algebra.
+In any case, $\hat\lambda$ plays the r\^ole of a spectral parameter.
+Finally, the compatibility condition for the two differential equations \eqref{PQ}, \EQ{ \left[ L, {\partial\over \partial\hat\lambda} - P \right] =0\,, } is just the string equation, which can be understood as the translation of the identity $[\lambda, \partial/ \partial \lambda] =-1$ into the language of the integrable hierarchy.